 Ships, Years Delivered & Passengers: Expedition fleet: WILDERNESS ADVENTURER (b.
 1984 & 60 passengers); WILDERNESS DISCOVERER (b.
 1992 & 76 p); WILDERNESS EXPLORER (b.
 1976 & 74 p); SAFARI ENDEAVOUR (b.
 1983 & 84 p); SAFARI EXPLORER (b.
 1988 & 36 p); SAFARI QUEST (b.
 1992 & 22 p) and SAFARI VOYAGER (b.
 1982/renovated 2015 & 64 p).
 Replica Coastal Steamer: S.S.
 LEGACY (b.
 1983 & 88 p).

 Passengers: A varied lot spanning the ages who come for itineraries that combine popular and off-beat destinations.
 Cruises are as informal as they come, and the emphasis is outdoor activities and exploring, with activitiess designed for children.
 The Columbia-Snake cruises attract generally older passengers for its specific slants on history, cultural traditions and scenery.
-As these ships are American-flagged, the crews hail from the US of A. The newly added SAFARI VOYAGER is registered in St.Kitts.
+As all but one of these ships are American-flagged, and the crews hail from the US of A. The SAFARI VOYAGER is registered in St.Kitts.

 Passenger Decks: 3 or 4 and no elevators except for the S.S.
 LEGACY, connecting the three public decks.